arm32x/rssing/README.md

 # RSSing

-A Racket script that generates RSS feeds from various sources.
+A Racket script that generates RSS/Atom feeds from various sources.
 These feeds are for personal use and may be removed or updated at any time.